 - Not hold an NIH R01 or equivalent research grant at the time of the award.

 - Hold a position in a U.S. facility at the time of the application and award.
 Awardees may transfer the award to another facility during the award period if a written request with justification is submitted to the NMDP/Be The Match for review and approval.

 - Be a U.S. citizen, permanent resident, or foreign citizen holding a valid U.S. visa.

 - If credentials for eligibility are uncertain, please email email@example.com.

 - Proposals must be submitted by 2:00 p.m.
 Central (CST) on or before Friday, November 11, 2022.

 - A review panel will select up to two scholars for the funding period July 1, 2023 through June 30, 2028.
 The Awardees will be announced at the 2023 Tandem Meetings | Transplantation & Cellular Therapy Meetings of ASTCT and CIBMTR held February 15-19, 2023.

 The program was established in 1997 to honor the memory of Amy Strelzer Manasevit.
 A vibrant young mother of two, Amy was diagnosed with multiple myeloma in 1993.
 After receiving a successful bone marrow transplant, she succumbed to pneumonia and passed away six weeks after returning home.
 Manasevit’s family and friends partnered with the NMDP/Be The Match to establish the research program in the hope they could prevent other families from losing their loved ones to complications arising from HCT.

-To date, the Be The Match Foundation has supported 46 scholars and 13 post-doctoral fellows and currently is committed to 16 Amy Strelzer Manasevit scholars with a total financial commitment of $3.3M through September 2026.
-The last eighteen months have
+To date, the Be The Match Foundation has supported 47 scholars and 13 post-doctoral fellows and currently is committed to 16 Amy Strelzer Manasevit scholars with a total financial commitment of $3.3M through September 2026.

 Contact us for more information about the Amy Strelzer Manasevit Research Program.